Miss Earth Brazil: 2001-2007: Beleza Brazil

 Miss Terra Brasil is the official preliminary of the international Miss Earth beauty pageant in Brazil.
 It was founded in 2001 and was originally called Beleza Brasil organized by Beauty Productions Brazil Ltda. from 2001 to 2007.

 The first titleholder of the pageant was Simone Régis, who was crowned Beleza Brasil 2001.
-She went to represent Brazil in the first edition of Miss Earth beauty pageant in the Philippines and she won the Miss Air crown (first runner up) on 28 October 2001.
+She went to represent Brazil in the first edition of Miss Earth beauty pageant in the Philippines and won the Miss Air crown (first runner-up) on 28 October 2001.

 In 2003, Priscila Poleselo Zandoná from the state of Paraná duplicated the feat of Régis when she won the Miss Air crown in the Miss Earth 2003.

 2008-present: Miss Terra Brazil

 The pageant changed its name in 2008 to Miss Terra Brasil organized by Look Top Beauty Productions.
 The organization is led by the current national director José Alonso Dias from Minas Gerais.

 The Miss Terra Brasil is part of a major campaign which values the ecological advocacy of each region of the country.
 The pageant contributes to the promotion of environmental preservation, ecological diversity, and ecotourism in Brazil.